Quickstart

 Play the rhythm notated in the Rhythm window.
 Notice how a blue highlight and cursor progresses to indicate where you are in the score.

-Many functions in Sinfonia ® can also be controlled from the QWERTY Keyboard.
-Try playing some more from your space bar.
+Many functions in Sinfonia ® can also be controlled from the QWERTY Keyboard - the SPACE bar itself acts as a tap key!
 This is also worth noting as a backup technique.
 If something were to go wrong with your MIDI keyboard during to performance (i.e. someone accidentally kicks out the cord), you could quickly switch over to the space bar to carry on with the show.

 Simple Navigation